Skip to article frontmatterSkip to article content

 Linear problems

-Local constitutive laws give rise to linear matrix equations
+Local constitutive laws give rise to linear matrix equations.
+Common examples include:

-• Linear perturbations off stable configurations (eg protein folding)
+• Linear perturbations off stable configurations (as occurs in protein folding)

 • NN columns denotes the number of particles (atoms, flow nodes, circuit connectsion, etc.)